fogarecious/rustemo_tutorial/README.md

 ## Actions

 * Names In The Action File
-  * Names For Terminals
+  * Default Names For Terminals
-  * Names For Grammar Rules
+  * Default Names For Grammar Rules
 * Default Actions
   * Default Actions For Terminals
   * Default Actions For Grammar Rules